 Teeth Cleaning Process

 Before your cleaning begins, your dental hygienist examines your entire mouth.
-The hygienist uses a small mirror to guide and enable her to better see all the surfaces of your teeth and gums.
+The hygienist uses a small mirror to guide and enable her to see all the surfaces of your teeth and gums.
 If your gums are sore, swollen or bleeding, this could be a sign of gingivitis or other potentially serious issues.
-If your dental hygienist suspects that you have another concern or underlying problem, she may consult your dentist to be sure it’s okay to proceed.
+If your dental hygienist suspects that you have another concern or underlying problem, she may consult your dentist that it’s okay to proceed.

 After the physical examination of your mouth is complete, your hygienist uses a metal scaler to gently scrape the surface of your teeth to remove plaque.
 The scaler is a pointy metal tool.
 But in the hands of a highly-skilled hygienist, you won’t experience any discomfort.
-The scaler is especially effective at removing plaque and tartar from between your teeth and around your gum line.
+The scaler is especially effective at removing plaque and tartar from hard to reach places and around your gum line.

-Once all the plaque and tartar have been removed from your teeth, your hygienist brushes and polishes your teeth to a nice shine.
-This is an excellent way to achieve a deep clean and remove any tartar the scaler may have left behind.
+Once all the plaque and tartar have been removed, your hygienist brushes and polishes your teeth to a nice shine.
+This is an excellent way to remove any tartar the scaler may have left behind.

 Deep Teeth Cleaning

 If you’re showing any signs of gum disease, your dentist or dental hygienist may decide you need deep teeth cleaning, also called scaling.
 A scaling means removing plaque and tartar above and below the gum line.
 This procedure takes more time.

 In case you were starting to wonder again “does deep cleaning hurt”, it doesn’t.
 In cases that require scaling or root planning, your dentist may choose to use a local anesthetic to numb your gums before the procedure begins.
 Your painless dentist in Brooklyn wants to ensure that you’re as comfortable as you can be.

 How Much Does a Teeth Cleaning Cost?